Andrée de Jongh: Origin of the Comet Line

 In August, Deppé and de Jongh escorted another group of people, de Jongh taking a longer, more rural, and safer route with three men, including a British soldier, and Deppé a shorter, more dangerous route with six men.
 An informer betrayed Deppé and his party and they were arrested by the Germans.
 Deppé was imprisoned for the remainder of the war.
 De Jongh arrived safely at the de Greef house in Anglet and crossed into Spain with a Basque smuggler as a guide.
 She appeared in the British consulate in Bilbao with a British soldier (James Cromar from Aberdeen) and two Belgian volunteers (Merchiers and Sterckmans), having travelled mostly by train from Brussels to Bayonne and then on foot over the Pyrenees through the Basque Country.

 The British diplomats were initially sceptical of de Jongh.
 It seemed unlikely to them that this young woman with three soldiers in tow had travelled from German-occupied Belgium, through occupied France, and over the Pyrenees to Spain, a straight-line distance of some 800 km (and much further by the roundabout route they had taken).
 De Jongh promised to exfiltrate additional British soldiers and airmen if the British would pay the Comet Line's expenses which were 6,000 Belgian Francs and 1,400 Spanish Pesetas (the sum of the two currencies amounting to the equivalent of $2,000 in 2018 U.S. dollars) for each Allied airmen or soldier exfiltrated.
 After three weeks of doubt, suspicion that she was a German agent, and indecision by British authorities in Spain and England, the British agreed to her terms.
 Except for financial assistance, de Jongh turned down all other British offers of advice and assistance.
 She rejected efforts by the British and the Belgian government in exile to control or direct the Comet Line.
+British agent Donald Darling ("Sunday") gave her the code name of "Postman".